wbolster/argskwargs/doc/index.rst

 .. py:currentmodule:: argskwargs

-``argskwargs`` is a small Python library that provides a flexible container for positional and keyword arguments.
+:py:class:`argskwargs` is a small Python library that provides a flexible container for positional and keyword arguments.

 Installation